syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Bookmarks.md

 ## Obtaining a bookmark instance

-The following code snippet shows how to retrieve an instance of bookmark from a Word document.
+The following code example shows how to retrieve an instance of bookmark from a Word document.

 {% highlight c# %}
 [C#]

-//Load an existing Word document into DocIO instance
+//Loads an existing Word document into DocIO instance

 WordDocument document = new WordDocument("Bookmarks.docx", FormatType.Docx);

-//Get the bookmark instance using FindByName method of BookmarkCollection with bookmark name
+//Gets the bookmark instance by using FindByName method of BookmarkCollection with bookmark name

 Syncfusion.DocIO.DLS.Bookmark bookmark = document.Bookmarks.FindByName("Northwind");

-//Access the bookmark start’s owner paragraph using bookmark and change its back color
+//Accessess the bookmark start’s owner paragraph by using bookmark and changes its back color

 bookmark.BookmarkStart.OwnerParagraph.ParagraphFormat.BackColor = Color.AliceBlue;